Taman Midah

 Taman Midah (formerly known as Bolton Garden) is a 262-acre township in Cheras, Kuala Lumpur, Malaysia.
-The township probably takes its name from the Midah River which flows into a small lake to the east.
+The township took its name from the Midah River which flows into a small lake to the east.

 Location

 Taman Midah is located 5 kilometers from Bukit Bintang in the centre of Kuala Lumpur.
 Its north-eastern boundary is formed by the main trunk road of Jalan Cheras, the south-eastern by the Kuala Lumpur Middle Ring Road 2.
 To its west is the Pusat Perubatan Universiti Kebangsaan Malaysia and the peaceful spaces of Taman Tasik Permaisuri (Lake Park).
 Running through the centre of the township is Jalan Midah Besar.

 History

 The area was originally a rubber plantation known as the Bolton Estate.
 Originally an independent plantation, it was acquired by Bukit Kepong Estates Ltd on January 1, 1925.

+During the Malayan Emergency (1948 - 1960) the interior of the estate had the reputation of being a "hot bed of Communist activity".

-The company went into voluntary liquidation in 1964, after which the land was sold for development.
+Bolton Rubber went into voluntary liquidation in 1964, after which the land was set aside for development.

-Between the 1970s and 1990s the land was developed as one of Kuala Lumpur's first townships by Bolton Berhad (now known as Symphony Life Berhad).
+Bolton Properties (now known as Symphony Life Berhad) started developing the land as one of Kuala Lumpur's first townships in 1968, with occupancy of the housing and shop units beginning in mid 1970.